 - Bottom line

-Since FWaaS is a method of deployment rather than a type of firewall, the setup can be made for a variety of firewall types, including traditional first-generation firewalls, next-generation firewalls (NGFWs), application-layer firewalls, and circuit-level gateways.
+Since FWaaS is a method of deployment rather than a type of firewall, the setup can be designed for a variety of firewall types, including traditional first-generation firewalls, next-generation firewalls (NGFWs), application-layer firewalls, and circuit-level gateways.

 Comprehensive network and endpoint visibility